 1. Form of underwriting agreement.
 The lead underwriter's counsel is expected to provide the initial draft of the underwriting agreement.
 A good starting point would be the form of underwriting agreement of the lead underwriter, which will contain the representations, warranties, and covenants generally sought by the underwriter.
-The form can then be tailored to address the specific facts and circumstances, and can be negotiated with the issuer's counsel, which may request carveouts, materiality or knowledge qualifiers, changes to the language of specific representations or warranties, or changes to key definitions, many of which we discuss below.
+The form can then be tailored to address the specific facts and circumstances, and can be negotiated with the issuer's counsel, which may request carve-outs, materiality or knowledge qualifiers, changes to the language of specific representations or warranties, or changes to key definitions, many of which we discuss below.
 In adapting a lead underwriter's form underwriting agreement, consider whether the offering relates to securities of a domestic or a foreign issuer, whether the offering will involve selling stockholders, and whether the offering is the issuer's initial public offering or a follow-on offering.
 In the latter case, for a follow-on offering, it is often instructive to review the underwriting agreements the issuer entered into for theits prior securities offerings.
 The issuer's counsel ought to review current precedent by taking a look at underwriting agreements entered into in other recent offerings by companies in the same industry as well as in offerings by other companies led by the same underwriter in order to gauge the willingness of the lead underwriter and its counsel to accede to requests for changes to the underwriting agreement.
+Most underwriters have revised their form agreements in order to address the recognition by the issuer of the application of the U.S. special resolution regime for underwriters that are covered entities under U.S. banking laws.
+As well, to the extent that transactions include selling stockholders that are individuals, forms have been revised to address the application of Regulation Best Interest.
+Finally, given that all issuers can use test the waters communications, underwriting agreements also may require updating in this regard.